 - Put in place expanded facility-based PPE reuse policies.

-- Use CDC strategies to optimize the supply of PPE, and best practices to sustain PPE supplies.
+- Use CDC strategies to optimize the supply of PPE.

 - Practice decontamination and reuse strategies for filtering facepiece respirators (FFRs) as a contingency measure.